Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: Preliminaries

 where the infimum is over all piecewise $C^1$ paths from $z$ to $w$, and $p_{\ve^2/2}$ is the heat kernel with variance $\ve^2/2$ (so we are using a mollified version of $h$).
-Existence of such subsequential limits was shown in~\cite{dddf}; subsequently the paper~\cite{gm} proved that such subsequential limits are unique and characterized by the above axioms, and in~\cite{gm_c} it was established that the resulting metric $\fd$ has the following \emph{conformal covariance} property: if $U$, $V$ are domains and $\phi: U \to V$ is conformal, and $h$ is a GFF on $U$ plus a continuous function, then almost surely
+Existence of such subsequential limits was shown in~\cite{dddf}; subsequently the paper~\cite{gm} proved that such subsequential limits are unique and characterized by the above axioms, and in~\cite{gm_c} it was established that the resulting metric $\fd$ has a \emph{conformal covariance} property.
+Noting that we can, for instance, use the domain Markov property to write a zero-boundary GFF $\mathring{h}$ on a proper domain $U \subset \mathbb{C}$ as the restriction of a whole-plane GFF $h$ to $U$ plus a continuous function $f$, we can define the $\gamma$-LQG metric $\fd_{\mathring{h}}$ on $U$ corresponding to $\mathring{h}$ as the internal metric $\fd_{h+f}(\cdot,\cdot;U)$, and thus also define $\fd_{\mathring{h}+g}$ for $g$ continuous on $U$ via Weyl scaling.
+We will review this construction in more detail at the beginning of~\S\ref{section:lqg}.
+Then, if $U$, $V$ are domains and $\phi: U \to V$ is conformal, and $h$ is a GFF on $U$ plus a continuous function, the conformal covariance property states that almost surely

 for all $z,w \in U$.